Can quantum gravity be exposed in the laboratory?: A tabletop experiment to reveal the quantum foam: An ideal quantum foam experiment

-Regarding the second query, the doubt is best quelled by interposing, between the single-photon generator and the block, an optical system whose task is to spread the pulse transversally so that it ``illuminates'' most of the block (see Fig.~\ref{Fig:1}).
-A cylindrical block would evidently be more to the point here, but we continue discussion with the rectangular one.
+Now if the photon beam were a thin pencil, the critic could claim that $M$ in formula~(\ref{shift}) is only the mass of a narrow central tube through the dielectric.
+Thus we propose interposing, between the single-photon generator and the block, an optical system to spread the pulse transversally so that it ``illuminates'' most of the block (see Fig.~\ref{Fig:1}).
+(A cylindrical block would evidently be more practical than a rectangular one, but for convenience sake we continue discussion with the latter.)
+There is a quantum amplitude for every possible photon path through the block, but only if one actually tried to pin down the photon could one say that it has interacted with only a small part of the dielectric corresponding to a specific path.
+In the absence of this meddling with it, the photon interacts with the total block mass $M$.